blndev/python3-template/README.md

 This Template contains (currently) two different ways to handle requirements.
 Before you start choose one option and remove the unnecessary files.
+Then go into the makefile and activate / deactivate the way you want to handle the dependencies.

 For Containers use
 * requirements.txt